Ali: Election of Uthman (644)

 Before his death in 644, Umar tasked a small committee with choosing the next caliph among themselves.
 Ali and Uthman were the strongest candidates in this committee, whose members were all early companions of Muhammad from the Quraysh tribe.
 Another member, Abd al-Rahman ibn Awf, was given the deciding vote either by the committee or by Umar.
 After deliberations, Ibn Awf appointed his brother-in-law Uthman as the next caliph, when the latter promised to follow the precedent of the first two caliphs.
 By contrast, Ali rejected this condition, or gave an evasive answer.
-The Ansar were not represented in the committee, which was evidently biased toward Uthman.
-Both of these factors worked against Ali, who could have not been simply excluded from the proceedings.
+The Ansar were not represented in the committee, which was preinclined towards Uthman.
+Both of these factors worked against Ali, who could not have been simply excluded from the proceedings.

 Caliphate of Uthman (r.
 644–656)

-Uthman was widely accused of nepotism, corruption, and injustice.
-Ali too criticized Uthman's conduct, including his lavish gifts for his kinsmen.
-Ali also protected outspoken companions, such as Abu Dharr and Ammar, and overall acted as a restraining influence on Uthman.
+Uthman was accused of nepotism, corruption, and injustice.
+Ali criticized Uthman's conduct, including the lavish gifts for Umayyad kinsmen.
+Ali also protected outspoken companions, such as Abu Dharr and Ammar ibn Yasir, and overall acted as a restraining influence on Uthman.
 Some supporters of Ali were part of the opposition movement, joined in their efforts by Talha and Zubayr, both senior companions of Muhammad, and by his widow Aisha.
 Among such supporters of Ali were Malik al-Ashtar and other religiously learned qurra (lit.
 'Quran readers').'
 These supporters wanted to see Ali as the next caliph but there is no evidence that he coordinated with them.
 Ali also rejected the requests to lead the rebels, although he probably sympathized with their grievances.
 He was therefore considered a natural focus for the opposition, at least morally.

 Assassination of Uthman (656)

 As their grievances mounted, provincial dissidents poured into Medina in 656.
 The Egyptian opposition sought the advice of Ali, who urged them to negotiate with Uthman.
 Ali similarly asked the Iraqi opposition to refrain from violence, which they heeded.
-He also repeatedly mediated between Uthman and the dissidents, to address their economical and political grievances.
+He also repeatedly mediated between Uthman and the dissidents, to address their economic and political grievances.
 In particular, Ali negotiated and guaranteed the agreement that ended the first siege.
-He then convinced Uthman to publicly repent, but the caliph soon retracted his statement, possibly pressed by his secretary Marwan ibn al-Hakam.
+He then convinced Uthman to publicly repent, which the caliph did but then retracted his statement, possibly influenced by his secretary Marwan ibn al-Hakam.
 Egyptian rebels laid siege to Uthman's residence for a second time when they intercepted an official letter ordering their punishment.
 They demanded the caliph's abdication but he refused and maintained his innocence about the letter, for which Marwan is often blamed in the early sources.
 Ali also sided with Uthman, but the caliph apparently accused him about the letter.
-This is probably when Ali refused to further intercede for Uthman, who was assassinated soon afterward by Egyptian rebels.
-Ali played no role in the deadly attack, and his son Hasan was injured while guarding Uthman's besieged residence at the request of Ali.
+This is probably when Ali refused to further intercede for Uthman, who was assassinated soon after by Egyptian rebels.
+Ali played no role in the deadly attack, and his son Hasan was injured while guarding Uthman's besieged residence at Ali's behest.
 He also convinced the rebels to deliver water to Uthman's house during the siege.